bookofproofs/bookofproofs.github.io/_sources/history/11th-century/shen-kua.md

 * Wang's opponents in government saw Shen as someone travelling round the country obtaining support for Wang's reform programme and they began to conspire against him.
 * However Shen was so successful in the tasks he was given that he continued to be asked to undertake pojects of major national importance.
 * Returning to the capital Kaifeng, Shen was appointed to the Imperial Academy and appointed Finance Commissioner in 1077.
-* Shen was a brilliant man, but his skill was in accomplishing tasks and not in political manoeuvring.
 * It was Wang's replacement who brought the false charges against Shen.
 * Shen was sent to Shenxi province as Commissioner for Prefectural and Military Affairs.
 * The emperor was delighted and Shen made proposals to him to fortify the region.